rahmanwolied/gittomd/README.md

 ### ✨ Key Features

-*   **Interactive File Selection:** Don't just convert—curate.
-You get a full file tree and can check/uncheck any file or folder you want to include in the output.
-*   **Branch, Tag, & Commit Support:** Analyze the `main` branch, a feature branch, a specific version tag, or even a single commit SHA.
 *   **LLM-Optimized Formatting:** Outputs clean Markdown with language-annotated code blocks (`\`\`\`typescript:src/app/page.tsx`), a format that models understand perfectly.
 *   **Intelligent Filtering:** Automatically ignores binary files and common clutter (`.git`, `node_modules`, `dist/`, etc.) to keep your context clean.
 *   **Blazing Fast & Cached:** Leverages a global edge network and Redis caching to deliver results quickly, even for large repositories.